shahr22/Kafka_Implementations/README.md

 # Kafka_Implementations

-This version launches a single instance Kafka server into a public subnet.
+This version launches a single instance Kafka server into a public subnet via CDK/Terraform/Cloudformation.